AlfredoSequeida/venus/README.md

 ~.config/venus/config
 ```

-By default, the search terms are empty, to choose what kind of images you want, enter search terms separated by commas.
+By default, the search terms are empty, which means the image selection will be random.
+To choose what kind of images you want, enter search terms separated by commas.

 Here is an example:

 ```
-SEARCH_TERMS = landscape, nature, cars
+SEARCH_TERMS = landscape,nature,car
 ```